Parsing CSV files

 The format is the same as that produced by any program that claims to produce a valid CSV file, namely the field delimiter (the thing that separates the fields), is a comma, and textual data is surrounded by double quote characters.
 Numeric data is typically not quoted.

-Text::CSV
+Text::CSV_XS and Text::CSV

-The Text::CSV module provides functions for both parsing and producing CSV data.
-However, we'll focus on the parsing functionality here.
+We'll focus on the parsing functionality here.
 The following code sample opens the prospects.csv file and parses each line in turn, printing out all the fields it finds.

 #!/usr/bin/perl